joelparkerhenderson/wordbooks/pages/business-model-canvas/index.md

 8. Key Partnerships: The relationships with other businesses or organizations that help the business create and deliver its value proposition.

 9. Cost Structure: The costs associated with operating the business, creating and delivering the value proposition, and maintaining customer relationships.

-By using the BMC, entrepreneurs can identify the most important components of their business model and how they are interrelated.
-This helps them to better understand their business and make more informed decisions about how to allocate resources, develop new products or services, and grow their customer base.
-The BMC is also useful for analyzing competitors' business models and identifying areas where a business can differentiate itself from its competitors.
-Overall, the Business Model Canvas is a versatile and powerful tool that can help entrepreneurs to create successful and sustainable businesses.